WillWang1998/SMR/report/Project 5.md

 The details are illustrated with following charts.

+The SMR is composed of two parts, the samples, and the chosen action.
+The algorithm uses samples to generalize all the samples in the neighbor area and give the best action of this area.

 #### The Overview

 <img src="./SMR.png" alt="SMR" style="zoom: 25%;" />

 #### How to Build SMR

 First, generate the state the samples for the SMR.
+Each sample represents all the states in the neighbor area.

 <img src="./Sampling.png" alt="Sampling" style="zoom:25%;" />

 Second, for each sample and action, get the probability of the transition from this to another sample using this action.
 Repeat $m$ times of transition to get more accurate estimation.
-Then, give a graph.
+Then, give a graph which is used to do the MDP.

 <img src="./Get Transection.png" alt="Get Transection" style="zoom:25%;" />

 #### MDP

-Use the MDP to calculate the SMR.

-==(You can draw some flowchart to illustrate it.)==
+Use dynamic programing to calulate the best action $u_i$ to make the probability $p_i$ of each node higher.
+Iterate the procese until the probability of each node is stable.
+$$
+p_i = max_{u_i}\sum_{j \in V}P_{u_i, i, j}(g(i, u_i, j) + p_j)
+$$
+where $i$, $j$ are all nodes in the graph, and $g(i, u_i, j) = 0.00001$. $g(i, u_i, j)$ is set to a small number to avoid the circle in the calculation.

+Then, get the best action for each nodes and their own neighbor area.

 #### Simulation

-We can perform the uncertainty in aciton using the parameters in normal distribution.
-The real movement of the robot is not precisely performed during building the SMR.
-So, the real movement of the robot is uncertain, and the SMR can help the robot to overcome the uncertainty.
+Perform the uncertainty in action using the parameters in a normal distribution.
+The real movement of the robot is not performed during building the SMR.
+The SMR can give the best action for current state.

 <img src="./Simulation.png" alt="Simulation" style="zoom:25%;" />

 ### Data Vizualization

-==(The package you use...)==
+Use Matplotlib to draw the imges.

 ## A description of the experiments you conducted.
 Be precise about any assumptions you make on the robot or its environment.